PollyHannah/Phylogenomic-study/README.md

 Details about each genome can be found in the `taxonomy.csv` file in this repository.
 There is information for 78 genomes in `taxonomy.csv` given genomes L63545 and KC138895 are included which are not included in the `genomes_1` directory due to them not being the expected length.
 You can read more about this in the next section.
 Please read my [`Classification protocol`](https://github.com/PollyHannah/Phylogenomic-study/blob/main/classification/classification%20protocol.md) to understand how i classified megalocytivirus genomes included in this study.

 #### Which genomes are included and exluded from the `genomes_1` directory?
 I included all megalocytivirus genomes saved as 'complete' genomes under the genus *Megalocytivirus* in the NCBI GenBank the Taxonomy Browser, which were the expected length.
 This included genomes entered into NCBI Genbank as 'unclassified' at the species level.
-Genomes which were not the expected length meant genomes which were half or twice the length of other *Megalocytivirus* genomes.
-One megalocytivirus genome was not included given it was smaller than the expected length (accession KC138895).
-KC138895 is was 903 base pairs (bp) in length whereas megalocytiviruses are between 110,000 and 140,000 bp in length.

 I also included ten representative genomes from each of the six other iridovirid genera including two genomes from each genus where multiple genomes are available (two each from of the genera *Ranavirus*, *Lymphocystivirus*, *Iridovirus*, and *Chloriridovirus*; one each from of the genera *Decapodiridovirus* and *Daphniairidovirus*).
+These genomes were chosen to span the deepest node of the given clade shown in Zhao et al. (2022).

-I also ensured these genomes were the expected length.
-Genomes which were not the expected length meant genomes which were half or twice the length of other genomes in the same genus.
+Genomes which I considered to be not the expected length, meant genomes which were half or twice the length of other genomes within the same genus.
+This goes for all genomes considered for inclusion in the `genomes_1` directory.
+There were two genomes which were not included in the `genomes_1` directory given they were not the expected length (as below):

-These genomes were chosen to span the deepest node of the given clade shown in Zhao et al. (2022) except for the genus *Lymphocystivirus*.
-One of the lymphocystivirus genomes initally chosen for inclusion, L63545, was half the expected length at 102,653 bp long.
+* One of the lymphocystivirus genomes initally chosen for inclusion, L63545, was half the expected length at 102,653 bp long.
 Lymphocystivirus genomes are typically around 200,000 bp in length.
 I replaced L63545 with another genome from the same genus (KX643370) which was the expected length (208,501 bp).

-The information for KX643370 and L63545 can be found in the `taxonomy.csv` file in this repository.
+* One megalocytivirus genome was not included given it was smaller than the expected length (accession KC138895).
+KC138895 was 903 base pairs (bp) in length whereas megalocytiviruses are between 110,000 and 140,000 bp in length.

 ##### Novel genomes
 I've sequenced, assembled and annotated two novel genomes for inclusion in this study, as tabulated below.
 The GitHub repository [`novel_genomes`](https://github.com/PollyHannah/novel_genomes) houses data associated with the assembly and annotation of these genomes, including the script and software I used.